 $ denss.py -f 6lyz.out

-This tells DENSS to create a real space box with an edge length of 150 Å, since the default oversampling ratio is 3.
-If you use a GNOM .out file and would like to force DENSS to use a different Dmax, invoke the -d option to override the GNOM Dmax.
+The box size DENSS creates is equal to Dmax*oversampling.
+Thus, this command tells DENSS to create a real space box with an edge length of 150 Å, since the default oversampling ratio is 3.

 FAST, SLOW and MEMBRANE Modes

 DENSS has convenient options for selecting some good defaults for the vast majority of cases.
 Three “modes” are now included as options to select these defaults, FAST mode, SLOW mode and MEMBRANE mode.
 The default mode is SLOW, since this is suitable for most cases and takes about 2-20 minutes or so on a modern processor*.
 If you have a relatively simple globular shape you can select FAST mode using the -m option of denss.py, which will take about 30 to 60 seconds*.
 If you have a membrane protein, or actually any object that might have negative contrast, you can use the MEMBRANE mode instead.
 Read below for more details on this mode.

 *Note: When installing NumPy, if you install the latest versions with Anaconda, Numpy will often be installed with MKL.
 MKL allows multicore acceleration with NumPy.
 This provides a significant speed up for denss.py, particularly with processors with several cores.

 SLOW mode will set the box size to be Dmax * oversampling, and will set the number of samples (N) to 64 by adjusting the voxel size.
 FAST mode will use 32 samples instead.
 Other options affected by these modes can be found on the Advanced Options page.
 All of the options can still be overridden when using these modes by explicitly setting them.